dwijnand/burraco/notes.md

    shown by the last Card placed face up across the others in a horizontal position every Group with a Wildcard with always be Dirty

+TODO: Can a Deuce come after an King-Ace Run?

 ## Various rules

 Book-end Wildcards are placed at the bottom of a Meld